Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

 Users can switch to a Team account to invite collaborators, share projects and manage Mapflow limits.

 Once the Team is created, the Owner (Team Admin) can invite new members and assign and manage their limits.
-Only the Team Admin has access to the Team profile.
+The Team profile is accessible only to the Team admin.

 .. image:: _static/team/team_accounts.jpg
    :alt: team account